quicwg/base-drafts/draft-ietf-quic-invariants.md

-Specifications for intermediaries SHOULD document any implicit assumptions they are making about endpoint behavior beyond the invariants in this document, and the impact if future versions of QUIC violate those assumptions.
+Specifications for intermediaries SHOULD document any implicit assumptions they are making about endpoint behavior beyond the invariants in this document, and the impact if future versions of QUIC do not conform to those assumptions.

 QUIC incorporates mechanisms for endpoints to detect packet tampering, and interventions by intermediaries are often less helpful as the protocol evolves.